Phone: 905-525-9140 ext. 27823

-Dr. Kuspinar is an Assistant Professor in the School of Rehabilitation Science.
-Dr. Kuspinar is a physiotherapist with several years of clinical experience.
-She obtained her MSc and PhD in Rehabilitation Sciences from the School of Physical and Occupational Therapy at McGill University.
-Following graduate studies, she completed a post-doctoral fellowship from the School of Public Health & Health Systems at the University of Waterloo.
+Dr. Kuspinar is a physiotherapist and Assistant Professor in the School of Rehabilitation Science.
+She obtained her PhD in Rehabilitation Sciences from the School of Physical and Occupational Therapy at McGill University, and completed a post-doctoral fellowship from the School of Public Health & Health Systems at the University of Waterloo.
 Throughout her graduate and post-doctoral training, Dr. Kuspinar received awards for her research from the Canadian Institutes of Health Research (CIHR), Fonds de la recherche en santé du Québec (FRSQ), MS Society of Canada and the Physiotherapy Foundation of Canada.

-Keywords: Health outcomes, measurement, quality of life, aging, multiple sclerosis.
+Keywords: Health outcomes, measurement, quality of life, aging, mobility, neurodegenerative conditions

 Mayo NE, Kaur N, Barbic SP, Fiore J, Barclay R, Finch L, Kuspinar A, et al. How have research questions and methods used in clinical trials published in Clinical Rehabilitation changed over the last 30 years?
 Clin Rehabil.
 2016;30(9):847-64.

 Sawatzky R, Chan EK, Zumbo BD, Ahmed S, Bartlett SJ, Bingham CO 3rd,… Kuspinar A, et al. Modern perspectives of measurement validation emphasize justification of inferences based on patient-reported outcome scores: seventh paper in a series on patient reported outcomes.
 J Clin Epidemiol.
-2016.
-Doi: 10.1016/j.jclinepi.2016.12.002 [epub ahead of print].
+2017;89:154-159.